-FAQs Stem Cell and PRP Therapy in Loveland, Boulder, Greeley, Longmont
+FAQs Stem Cell and PRP Therapy in Denver, Greenwood Village, Thornton and Parker CO

-The Colorado Clinic provides patients suffering from various types of conditions, including joint, bone, cartilage, and muscle injuries and other such conditions, relief through stem cell and PRP therapy.
-This treatment offers a solid alternative to drug therapy or surgery and carries little to no side effects.
+MD Pain provides patients suffering from various types of conditions, including joint, bone, cartilage, and muscle injuries and other such conditions, relief through stem cell and PRP therapy.
+This therapy offers a solid alternative to drug therapy or surgery and carries little to no side effects.
 The following FAQs offer information on stem cell and platelet-rich therapy (PRP) therapy.

 What is stem cell therapy?